Lodges and Glamping

 We stayed in an off-the-grid cabin, minutes from the Johnston Visitor Center.
 Photo Credit: Catherine Parker

-At Eco Park Resort, just 25 miles west from the Johnston Ridge Observatory, I found several cozy, off-the-grid cabins along with tent and RV camping that unplugged my kids and recharged my spirit.
+At Eco Park Resort, just 25 miles west of the Johnston Ridge Observatory, I found several cozy, off-the-grid cabins and tent and RV camping that unplugged my kids and recharged my spirit.

 With a flicker of the gas-powered lights, my kids, 9, 13 and 14, and I settled in for the night under our cozy patchwork quilts.
 Set in a pristine landscape in the shadow of Mount St. Helens, it’s hard to believe the destruction that happened here 37 years ago.